uvicjames/district_scale_resilience_benchmarks/README.md

-# district_scale_resilience_benchmarks
+# District-scale Resilience Benchmark Dataset
-A set of models of infrastructure systems at district scale, intended for use in resilience research.
+This repository contains a set of models of infrastructure systems at district scale, intended for use in resilience research.